 The main benefit of a hybrid cloud solution is that it can be more cost efficient than other options, but there can also be cybersecurity and performance issues if you don’t work with an experienced cloud provider who fully understands this model.

-The Types of Cloud Computing Services
+The Types of Cloud Solutions Services

 Now that you have a better understanding of cloud deployment, let’s take a quick look at cloud computing services.
 Remember, some layers of cloud computing are more specialized than others, but they all rely on the same basic remote infrastructure.